-MLT 121: Hematology and Body Fluids
+MLT 121 : Hematology

-In this course the theory and techniques of hematology and other body fluids are covered.
-The student is presented with blood components, normal and abnormal cell morphology, hemostasis, selected automated methods, as well as body fluid physical and chemical properties, microscopic examination, and identification of cells and crystals.
-Upon completion, students should be able to perform various procedures, including preparation and examination of hematologic slides, and to relate results to specific disorders.
+This course focuses on the safety and quality management practices in the hematology and hemostasis department.
+In this course the theory and practical techniques of hematology are covered.
+The student is presented with blood components, normal and abnormal cell morphology, hemostasis, selected manual and automated analytical methods.
+Upon completion, students should be able to perform various hematological and hemostasis testing procedures including preparation and examination of hematologic slides and correlate the laboratory results to specific hematological and hemostasis disease and disorders.
+CORE